lighterlightbulb/JFKMW/README.md

 ## The features?
 * Fully working engine with tons of features.
-* Physics ripped and recoded from the original game to be as close as possible to the original (except collision, which was recoded entirely).
+* Physics reverse engineered and recoded from the original game to be as close as possible to the original (except collision, which was recoded entirely).
 * Unfinished, but working ASM 65c18 processor/emulator for running ASM scripts.
 * Lua Support for scripting levels and sprites.
 * Selling Feature : Multiplayer.
 Play the game with other people!